RonniKahalani/PAOCards/README.md

 - the object value of the third card = Cigarette<br>

 <p>So the sentence = "Victoria Beckham - Breaks nail on - Cigarette" represents Q&clubs; - 2&hearts; - 3&diams;</p>

+### Reversing the thought process
+Imagine your done going through all the cards and recal the first location sentence, like the one above "Victoria Beckham - Breaks nail on - Cigarette".

+#### First card (Victoria Beckham):
+- A celebrity, so she is in the (12, 13) columns in the matrix.
+She is a female = even number = 12 = "Queen".
+- Belongs to the COOL, SERIOUS, CRAZY category, which is CLUBS (&clubs;), Q&clubs;

+#### Second card (Breaks nail on):
+- You remember Flojo is a female athlete runner, so she is in the (1,2) athlete columns in the matrix.
+She is female = even number = 2.
+- Belongs to the LOVABLE, GREAT, GOOD category, which is HEARTS (&hearts;).
+ 2&hearts;

 ## More Information
 To get more in-depth understanding of how this memory technique works, check this out: [Introduction to the PAO Matrix technique](https://learningisliving.dk/2018/03/25/remember-carddeck/).